Cyber Security:

 Use two factor authentication (2FA) to access your accounts. |

 Before you install or change anti-malware software you should check the reviews from a number of reputable and independent organisations.
+Look at how they rate the free packages as well as the paid for packages. |

 A network firewall installed on a router and a personal firewall on the computer itself will stop hackers from getting into your computer. |